-People in South Tyneside are being urged have their say on a review of parliamentary constituencies.
+People in South Tyneside urged to have their say over boundary changes

 Under new government rules each area must have an electorate no smaller than 71,031 and no larger than 78,507.